Salary vs Dividends: The Most Tax-Efficient Way to Pay Yourself in 2026/27

 The dividend allowance is £500 in both 2025/26 and 2026/27.
 This means the first £500 of dividend income you receive each year is free from dividend tax, regardless of which tax band you are in.
 Above the allowance, dividends are taxed at 10.75% (basic), 35.75% (higher), or 39.35% (additional) in 2026/27 — rates rose by 2 percentage points across the basic and higher bands from 6 April 2026.
 The 2025/26 rates were 8.75% / 33.75% / 39.35%.
 If you are not sure which band applies to you, our tax advice service can review your position.

-What is the most tax-efficient salary for a director in 2025/26?
+What is the most tax-efficient salary for a director in 2026/27?

-For most directors, the most tax-efficient salary is either £6,500 or £12,570 depending on whether your company qualifies for the Employment Allowance (£10,500 in 2025/26).
-Taking a salary at £12,570 uses your full personal allowance so you pay no income tax, and the Employment Allowance covers the £1,135 of employer National Insurance the company would otherwise pay (15% of the £7,570 between the £5,000 secondary threshold and £12,570).
-If your company does not qualify for Employment Allowance, £6,500 (the Lower Earnings Limit) is usually the cleaner option — small employer NI cost on the £1,500 between £5,000 and £6,500, but it earns you a State Pension qualifying year.
-The right answer depends on your company structure, so it is worth confirming with an accountant before your payroll is set up.
+For most directors it is either £6,708 or £12,570, depending on whether your company qualifies for the Employment Allowance (£10,500).
+A £12,570 salary uses your full personal allowance, so there is no income tax, and the Employment Allowance covers the £1,135 of employer National Insurance the company would otherwise pay (15% of the £7,570 between the £5,000 secondary threshold and £12,570).
+If your company does not qualify — most often a sole director with no other employees — £12,570 usually still comes out ahead once you count the Corporation Tax relief on the salary, though some directors take £6,708 (the Lower Earnings Limit) for simplicity, paying around £256 of employer NI but keeping a State Pension qualifying year.
+The right answer depends on your company structure, so it is worth confirming with an accountant before payroll is set up.

 Is it better to take salary or dividends from a limited company?